Harris Rosen Foundation Partners with Orlando's Lake Highland Preparatory School to Raise $86,480 for Japan's Earthquake and Tsunami Victims

 ORLANDO (Avril 15, 2011) – Orlando hotelier Harris Rosen established the Harris Rosen Foundation because he wanted to give to those in need, but recently, he’s used his charitable organization as a means to encourage young people to give back as well.

 Students at Lake Highland Preparatory School (LHPS) recently conducted several fundraisers to collect money for victims of the earthquake and tsunami in Japan and they asked Rosen, who serves as Orlando’s Honorary Consul General of Japan, to match what they raised.
 Through a Japanese Relief Benefit concert and other small fundraisers, the students of LHPS raised an astounding $43,240.
-Rosen, true to his word, matched the amount dollar for dollar.
+Roses, true to his word, matched the amount dollar for dollar.

 The benefit concert was held March 27 with more than 200 students showcasing their talents in music, theatre and dance, including numbers from The Wizard of Oz, Oliver and Alice in Wonderland.
 The ensemble cast was joined by two internationally recognized players of the koto (a Japanese stringed instrument) who were accompanied by two students who did a traditional Japanese dance.
 There was no admission charge for the performance, but donations of any size were accepted.

-Many of the school's 2,030 students gathered at an outdoor assembly on April 11, along with Mr. Rosen, to present their combined check of $86,480 for Japanese Relief.
+Many of the school's 2,030 students gathered at an outdoor assembly on April 11, along with Mr. Roses, to present their combined check of $86,480 for Japanese Relief.
 The businessman and philanthropist congratulated the students on their fundraising success and also gave a word of advice, "As you become more and more successful in life, be sure to find a way to use that success to help others."

 Through his connections as Honorary Consul General, Rosen will help determine how to best put the donation to use.